Many countries use the phrase rest area to describe what in Britain would be a service area.

 Another Failed Project

-In December 2019, there was a plan to open the new A14 in Cambridgeshire as a motorway, known as the A14(M).
+In December 2019, there was a plan to open the new A14 in Cambridgeshire as a motorway, which would be called the A14(M).
 This would have taken in two existing service areas: Cambridge and Brampton Hut.
 The intention was to designate Cambridge as a full motorway service area while Brampton Hut, which has a series of separate restaurants that mostly close at night, would be classed as a rest area.
-That at least shows some logical thinking, even if it's odd that there are existing motorway service areas which only provide fuel at night.
+That at least shows some logical thinking, even if it's still odd given that there are existing motorway service areas which only provide fuel at night.

 - Access for those carrying out duties for and on behalf of the Secretary of State for Transport.

-The number of parking spaces and toilets required is calculated using the same formula as that for rest areas, except the figures should be halved, and rounded upwards if appropriate.
+The number of parking spaces and toilets required is calculated using the same formula as that for service areas, except the figures should be halved, and rounded upwards if appropriate.

-As of 2016 the rest area signs are now included in the Traffic Signs Regulations and General Directions.
+These rest area signs were added to the Traffic Signs Regulations and General Directions in 2016.
 Until then, special authorisation was required.

 The Brent Knoll experiment used white-on-brown signs with car, motorbike and picnic symbols.